RVCC-IDMX/about-me-kmolesko/README.md

 ### Hero

 While constructing the hero section, I learned how to write basic html using heading and body text styles, how to insert image files, and how to style them.
 Styling the selfie on the front helped me master the border-shadow property.

+In this section I also include a logo which I created using the program figma.
+I used the google font "ceviche," and I added strokes and shadowing to the letters.

 ### Biography and Hobbies